TEJAPS/agentic-training/README.md

 - Work collaboratively using **GitHub & Agile methodology**.
 - Deliver a **final Agentic AI project** integrated with frameworks.
 - Get exposure to **50+ industry AI tools** across categories.
+- Tools: sendgrid, serper.dev, pushover, and many such for email, sms, google search, and etc.

 ---